Egg Harbor in Door County

 Beach Park has Door County's prettiest changing rooms.

-There are lots of wineries on the peninsula, but Egg Harbor has its first brewery and still the only one with a taproom.
+There are lots of wineries on the peninsula, but Egg Harbor had its first brewery.
 On balmy summer evenings, the patio of Shipwrecked Brew Pub is the place to be, across from the village park and right in the middle of the action.

 Every Door County village has boatloads of treat stops to tempt the tourists.